A TRIP ROUTE

 INTERESTING FACTS

-Just 100 km off the coast of Africa, Fuerteventura is the oldest island in the archipelago.
-Inhabited by the Mojos tribe, it was conquered at the beginning of the 15th century by Jean de Bethencourt, acting on behalf of the King of Castile.
-Fuerteventura is often called "goat island" because goats are the dominant livestock here.
-They can be found literally everywhere, which we experienced personally while visiting the island by car.
-Singly, in pairs or in small herds, they traverse the gentle slopes of eroded volcanoes in search of food.
-The ubiquitous goats have left their mark even in the names of places.
-Puerto de Cabras or "goat's port" is the old name of the present capital of the island of Puerto de Rosario.August 2015
+Situated just 100 km off the coast of Africa, Fuerteventura is the oldest island in the archipelago.
+Inhabited by the Mojos tribe, it was conquered in the early 15th century by Jean de Bethencourt, acting on behalf of the King of Castile.
+Fuerteventura is often called the "Goat Island" because the dominant livestock here are goats belonging to the Spanish dairy breed, the Cabra Majorera.
+This is one of three goat breeds native to the Canary Islands, the others being the Palmera from La Palma and the Tinerfeña from Tenerife.
+They can be found literally everywhere, as we witnessed firsthand while exploring the island by car.
+Individually, in pairs, or in small herds, they roam the gentle slopes of eroded volcanoes in search of food.
+However, it is impossible to get closer to them because they are very shy.
+The ubiquitous goats have even left their mark on the names of towns.
+Puerto de Cabras, meaning "goat port," is the old name of the island's current capital, Puerto de Rosario.THIS IS WORTH KNOWING

 Bearing in mind the extraordinary beauty of Lanzarote's landscapes, we decided to spend another vacation in Fuerteventura.
 The choice turned out to be a bull's eye, and the stay on the island was a real pleasure.
 As usual, we rode it along and across it, drawing handfuls from the resources of nature, culture and history of Fuerteventura.